Improving Brick Kiln Technology to Reduce Climate and Health Impacts

 Assistant Professor

 I am an Assistant Professor in the Department of Global Health at the Boston University School of Public Health.
-My research addresses the social and environmental determinants of population health.
+My research seeks to document how climate change and air pollution threaten human health and well-being in the Global South and identify real-world, actionable climate mitigation and adaptation strategies.